Anna Sivula, Solicitor in AMD’s Commercial team, discusses the benefits of shareholders’ agreements.

 There is no legal requirement to have a shareholders’ agreement but companies with two or more shareholders should consider having one in place.
 In our experience, trying to resolve shareholder disputes without a shareholders’ agreement will always prove far more problematic.
 It stands to reason that there is less potential for conflict between shareholders when their roles and responsibilities are discussed and clearly recorded from the outset.

-If you would like to discuss how a shareholders’ agreement can benefit your business, please do not hesitate to contact our experienced Commercial solicitors by telephone 0117 9733 989 or email email@example.com.
+If you would like to discuss how a shareholders’ agreement can benefit your business, please do not hesitate to contact our experienced commercial solicitors in Bristol by telephone 0117 9733 989 or email firstname.lastname@example.org.

 This article is provided for general information purposes only and represents our understanding of the relevant law and practice as at the date of uploading.
 This article should not be relied upon as legal advice pertaining to any specific factual situation.
 Legal decisions should be made only after proper consultation with a legal professional of your choosing.Back to Index